 - dust and waterproof

-Since 2020, Akaso have added upgrades and the 7 LE now has voice activation.
-It’s also dust and water proof thanks to the clear case.
+Since 2020, Akaso has added upgrades and the 7 LE now has voice activation.
+It’s also dust and waterproof thanks to the clear case.
 As yet, the accelerometer hasn’t been added, but I’ve never felt the need for one.

 Time to dig deep into the guts of this action camera!

-The first point most people notice is the movie resolution.
-4k 30fps, it’s not at top end of the but it’s more than capable of capturing some impressive footage (check out our YouTube channel to see the 7 LE in action).
+The first point most people notice is the movie’s resolution.
+4k 30fps, it’s not at the top end of the but it’s more than capable of capturing some impressive footage (check out our YouTube channel to see the 7 LE in action).
 For the price, the quality is good.
-Sure, it’s not on par with the likes of GoPro, but it’s a fair trade off when you consider the most current models retail for £329/$422 and only thanks to an £200 discount when you sing up for a 1 year subscription to GoPro
+Sure, it’s not on par with the likes of GoPro, but it’s a fair trade-off when you consider the most current models retail for £329/$422 and only thanks to a £200 discount when you sign up for a 1 year subscription to GoPro

 - Video: 4k30fps, 2.7K60, 1080P120, 720P240

 - Digital lenses: Super wide, wide, medium, narrow

 - Burst: 3, 7, 15 and 30 shots

 - Time-lapse: 3, 5, 10, 30, 60 second intervals

 - Long exposure: 1, 2, 5, 8, 30 and 60 seconds